Maxwell model

-A Maxwell material is the most simple model viscoelastic material showing properties of a typical liquid.
+A Maxwell model is the most simple model viscoelastic material showing properties of a typical liquid.
 It shows viscous flow on the long timescale, but additional elastic resistance to fast deformations.
 It is named for James Clerk Maxwell who proposed the model in 1867.
 It is also known as a Maxwell fluid.
+A generalization of the scalar relation to a tensor equation lacks motivation from more microscopic models and does not comply with the concept of material objectivity.
+However, these criteria are fulfilled by the Upper-convected Maxwell model.

 Definition

 The Maxwell model is represented by a purely viscous damper and a purely elastic spring connected in series, as shown in the diagram.
+If, instead, we connect these two elements in parallel, we get the generalized model of a solid Kelvin–Voigt material.

-In this configuration, under an applied axial stress, the total stress, $\sigma_\mathrm{Total}$ and the total strain, $\varepsilon_\mathrm{Total}$ can be defined as follows:
+In Maxwell configuration, under an applied axial stress, the total stress, $\sigma_\mathrm{Total}$ and the total strain, $\varepsilon_\mathrm{Total}$ can be defined as follows:

 where the subscript D indicates the stress–strain in the damper and the subscript S indicates the stress–strain in the spring.
 Taking the derivative of strain with respect to time, we obtain:

 where E is the elastic modulus and η is the material coefficient of viscosity.
 This model describes the damper as a Newtonian fluid and models the spring with Hooke's law.

-If, instead, we connect these two elements in parallel, we get the generalized model of a solid Kelvin–Voigt material.

 In a Maxwell material, stress σ, strain ε and their rates of change with respect to time t are governed by equations of the form: